ashattefeduni/2019algorithms/README.md

 - Open the [Scratch website](https://scratch.mit.edu] and click the _Create_ link at the top of the page.
 - Once the project editor has loaded, select _File_ > _Load from your computer_ and open the file that you downloaded earlier.

+Once the project has loaded, you will see code blocks in the centre of the editor window and the robot in the visual stage.
+Click the green flag above the visual stage to start the program.

+Complete the following tasks:
+1. Test your algorithm using this version of 21 Pins.
+Does everything still work as expected?
+2. Compare the code blocks in this Scratch version with the Python code from Activity 2.
+Can you see any similarities?
+Any major differences?
+3. Make some changes to code blocks, run the program again and note the results.

 ### Markdown